-- 20 A systematic CCM inter-comparison of the stratospheric temperature and ozone response to ENSO for the Northern winter is reported.
-Considered are model simulations made for the CCMVal-1 activity (presented and discussed in Eyring et al., 2006), of which many contributed to the last ozone assessment (WMO, 2007).
-The main results are summarized here: - 1.
-In the lower stratosphere, the mean of all model simulations reports a warming of the polar vortex during strong ENSO events: the February-March temperature anomaly in the lower stratosphere is positive, significant and of the order of 2 K for the mean of all model simulations.
+A systematic CCM inter-comparison of the stratospheric temperature and ozone response to ENSO for the Northern winter is reported.
+The model simulations considered here are those used for the CCMVal-1 activity (presented and discussed in Eyring et al., 2006), of which many contributed to the last ozone assessment (WMO/UNEP, 2007).
+The main results are summarized here:

+- 1. In the lower stratosphere, the mean of all model simulations reports a warming of the polar vortex during strong ENSO events: The February-March temperature anomaly in the lower stratosphere is positive, significant and of the order of 2 K for the mean of all model simulations.
 The response to ENSO obtained from the individual simulations is however highly variable, because of the large internal atmospheric variability and possibly also because of differences in model formulations.
-The mean anomaly derived from the model simulations is consistent with but smaller than the sestimate from the SSU temperature (~4 K) and from ERA40 (~6 K) in the lower stratosphere.

-2. The warming found in the mean of all model simulations in the polar lower stratosphere is associated with an increase of total ozone north of 70° N: the total ozone ENSO anomaly in the mean of all model simulations is positive and of the order of 10 DU in March.
-The dynamical increase of the total ozone in the Arctic during ENSO is accompanied by coherent total ozone decrease in the Tropics (-7 DU).
-The modelled anomalies are in very good agreement with those derived by the NIWA total ozone in the Tropics and consistent but about one half of the anomalies found with NIWA in the
+The mean anomaly derived from the model simulations is consistent with but smaller (~2 K) than the estimate from the SSU temperature (~4 K) and from ERA40 (~6 K) in the lower stratosphere. - 2.
+The warming found in the mean of all model simulations in the polar lower stratosphere is associated with an increase of column ozone north of 70° N: The column ozone ENSO anomaly in the mean of all model simulations is positive and of the order of 10 DU in March.
+The dynamical increase of the column ozone in the Arctic during ENSO is accompanied by coherent column ozone decrease in the Tropics (7 DU).
+The modeled anomalies are in very good agreement with those derived by the NIWA column ozone in the Tropics and consistent but about one half of the anomalies found with NIWA in the Arctic (\sim 20 DU in February).